Cedaleon/modernfetch/README.md

 # System Information Tool

-A modern Python tool for displaying system information in a rich, formatted output.
-It supports both JSON and table formats and features a stylized animated logo.
+A modern Python tool for displaying system information in rich, formatted output.
+It supports JSON and table formats and features a stylized editable ASCII logo.

 ## Features